gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 What happened to my “drop files into a folder and call it a day” setup?
 What is all this weird syntax @kylemathews.

-Reading the issue Kyle's reasoning made sense but this didn't seem to be simple at all.
+Reading the issue, Kyle's reasoning made sense but this didn't seem to be simple at all.
 0.x seemed more “automatic” to me.
 Drop in your files and go.

 ## 1.0 Released